Self-empowerment. This word is thrown around a lot, but we never really talk about what it means. How do we define the act of self-empowerment?

 By taking time to step back, however, you’re maintaining an open, clear mind, which allows for that reflection.
 You have the chance to consider different options, and you can move forward with confidence in choosing the best one to help you tackle your goals.

 While self-empowerment often suggests a go-it-alone mentality, it’s important to remember that isolation can also be a detriment to our progress.

-Self empowerment means having the confidence to ask for help when we need it.
-And it also means showing the courage and compassion to help others when the situation arrises.
+Self-empowerment means having the confidence to ask for help when we need it.
+And it also means showing the courage and compassion to help others when the situation arises.

-We are almost always stronger as a unit; practicing self empowerment with open communication often leads to healthier relationships filled with integrity, honesty, and openness.
+We are often stronger as a unit; practicing self-empowerment with open communication helps leads to healthier relationships filled with integrity, honesty, and openness.

-Looking for more ways to practice self empowerment?
+Looking for more ways to practice self-empowerment?
 How about 8 of them?
-Click here to get a free list of 8 strategies to practice self empowerment today!
+Click here to get a free list of 8 strategies to practice today!

 What does self-empowerment mean to you?
 How do you practice this characteristic?
 Let me know below!